-Blockbuster's attempt to buy Circuit City ended quietly last week with the movie-rental chain pulling the plug on the deal.
+New York — Blockbuster’s attempt to buy Circuit City ended quietly Tuesday night with the movie-rental chain pulling the plug on the deal.

 Even though activist Circuit City investor Mark Wattles won the battle to add three hand-picked members to the chain’s board, Circuit City’s management was never really a fan of this deal.

-At press time, there was no word on who those two private firms are and when a decision, if any, would be reached.
+As of this posting, there was no word on who those two private equity firms are and when a decision, if any, would be reached

-In its prepared statement, Circuit City reiterated its intention to look at other "strategic alternatives" to enhance shareholder value, calling it "an active and ongoing process."
+In its prepared statement last night, Circuit City reiterated its intention to look at other “strategic alternatives” to enhance shareholder value, calling it “an active and ongoing process.”

 Phil Schoonover, chairman, president and CEO of Circuit City, commented: “Our exploration of strategic alternatives is intended to serve the interests of our shareholders by considering every possible alternative to enhance shareholder value.
 The board's review was not dependent on Blockbuster's participation.
 The board has not established a deadline for completing the review.”

-The chain does not intend to disclose further developments until the board has approved a course of action.
-Calls placed to Circuit City on its statement were not returned.
+The chain does not intend to disclose further developments unless and until the board has approved a course of action.
+Calls placed to Circuit City on its statement have not yet been returned.

-Blockbuster's attempt to take over the CE giant received mixed reviews from Wall Street and the industry almost from the time it announced its intentions in April, with industry executives saying that Circuit City might have a better chance on its own.
+Blockbuster’s attempt to take over the CE giant received mixed reviews from Wall Street and the industry almost from the time they announced their intentions in April, with industry executives saying that Circuit City might have a better chance on its own.